marcelkornblum/sn-rfcs/text/0004-hosting.md

 ### Set up the credentials for deploying to your environment

 We're going to set up an AWS IAM Policy with limited credentials; just enough to deploy to our new static environment.
-For the sake of pragmatism we usually make a single policy for all non-production environments and a seond set of credentials for production.
-Some projects require a stronger security posture and a separate set of creds should be made for each.
+For the sake of pragmatism we usually make a single policy for all non-production environments and a second set of credentials for production.
+Some projects require a stronger security posture and a separate set of credentials should be made for each.

 The Policy defines a set of API calls that can be made (either via the CLI or the Console); we'll associate our policy with a new IAM User created specifically for that purpose, and also with the IAM Role that developers use to access resources, coming from the Master AWS account.